Best VPNs for Mac of 2023

 How do I create a VPN on a Mac?

-When you create a VPN on a Mac, you’ll want to go to System Preferences in the Apple menu and then click Network.
+When you create a VPN on a Mac, you’ll want to go to System Settings in the Apple menu and then click Network.
 Click the Add button on the left sidebar and an Interface pop-up menu will appear.
 From there, click the VPN Type pop-up menu and choose the VPN connection you want to set up.

 -